Andro-human/MT-Wallet-backend/README.md

 # MTWallet Backend

-Backend API for MTWallet expense tracker.
-Handles SMS parsing and categorization using AI.
+Backend API API for the MTWallet expense tracker.
+This server is the critical junction between your raw bank SMS and the AI-driven categorization engine that powers your dashboard.

-## Features
+## Core Features

-- **SMS Ingestion** - Receives raw SMS, parses with Gemini AI, categorizes transactions
-- **Smart Categorization** - AI picks categories based on merchant, amount, and context
-- **Supabase Integration** - Direct database operations with service role
+- **SMS Ingestion Endpoint** - Optimized to securely accept batched SMS packets directly from an iOS Shortcut worker node.
+- **Deterministic AI Extraction** - Processes raw SMS text securely via a highly-compressed, deterministic prompt to Gemini to extract amount, merchant, direction (expense/income), and categorized tags with minimal hallucinations.
+- **Deduplication Engine Layer** - Automatically mitigates dual-SIM or repeated SMS blasts using a time-sensitive SHA-256 hash logic before storing into Supabase.
+- **Push Notification Integration** - Employs encrypted VAPID keys and Web Push protocols to instantly alert your configured devices the split second a new transaction is recorded.

 ## Setup